Armory Square Prize for South Asian Literature in Translation

 What works are eligible?

-Any previously unpublished book-length translation of narrative prose, fiction or nonfiction, including story collections, written by a South Asian woman author (India, Pakistan, Bangladesh, Nepal, Sri Lanka, Bhutan, Maldives, or part of the diaspora), living or dead.
+Our hope is to identify previously translated literature that may have been overlooked in the past, and bring fresh life to them with new translations.
+The Prize will consider any unpublished book-length retranslation of narrative prose, fiction or nonfiction, including story collections, written in a South Asian language (India, Pakistan, Bangladesh, Nepal, Sri Lanka, Bhutan, Maldives, or part of the diaspora), by an author living or dead.
 Applicants are invited to make a case for projects that do not fall within these rubrics.

 Are Retranslations eligible?